 Response dynamics: I was quite confused about the importance of differences in response dynamics of different ORNs.
 In places the text appears to state that differences in dynamics are small (e.g. intro, right column of page 1), and in others that they are important (page 3, left column).
 Some of this may originate from responses of a single cell to multiple odors vs responses of different cells.
 Nonetheless, the present version of the paper is confusing in this regard.

 Our use of the wording “response dynamics” was confusing because it did not distinguish between two key contributions to ORN response: 1) odor-receptor binding and activation of the OR-Orco complex (equation 2); 2) signal transduction and adaptation (equations 3-4).
 Because odor-binding and activation is nonlinear, variability in Step 1 introduces variability in the dynamic response of the ORN, even though the filter used for the firing rate is assumed the same for all ORNs.
-We edited the text in the area indicated by the reviewer to make clear that it is the signal transduction and adaptation dynamics that exhibit a surprising degree of invariance with respect to odor-receptor identity, not the odor binding and ion channel activation (lines 143-149).
+We edited the text to make clear that it is the signal transduction and adaptation dynamics that exhibit a surprising degree of invariance with respect to odor-receptor identity, not the odor binding and ion channel activation (lines 170-174).

 The embedding process used in the analysis illustrated in Figure 2 is not explained in any detail - meaning that I could not interpret Figure 2.
 Later in the Discussion (page 6, right column) this figure is referred to with respect to response dynamics - this was particularly unclear.
 This figure is critical to the paper, so must be explained in more detail.

-We rewrote portion of the text and added new paragraphs to better explain why we use dimensionality reduction to quantify the capability of the ORN repertoire to encode diverse odorants, and the effect of adaptation on this process (lines 194-209).
-We now also explain why we use t-SNE instead of PCA to do so (lines 194-209).
-Finally, we added a new panel A to the figure to better introduce our approach and to help the reader interpret the other panels in the figure.
+We rewrote portion of the text to better explain how the embedding is enacted, and why we use t-SNE (versus PCA) to quantify the capability of the ORN repertoire to encode diverse odorants (lines 205-218).
+We added a new panel A to Figure 2 to better introduce our approach and to help the reader interpret the other panels in the figure.

 The later discussion about response dynamics is intended to draw parallels between our clustering results in Figure 2 and previous published results in which time traces of spiking activity were projected to a 3-dimensional space.
 In both cases, responses cluster by odor identity.
 In these studies the authors used the entire time trace, while here we consider the response at a single time.
-We amended the text in the Discussion to clarify this (lines 522-526).
+We amended the text in the Discussion to clarify this (lines 528-529).